 conda install python=3.5

-For more information about Conda see the offical Conda cheat sheet here .
+For more information about Conda see the official Conda cheat sheet here .

 R